 There are a couple of options for creating a proposal:

-1. Use your invoicing software: This will obviously depend on what invoicing software you use but I think most have an estimate/proposal feature.
+▷ Use your invoicing software: This will obviously depend on what invoicing software you use but I think most have an estimate/proposal feature.
 I use WaveApps to create proposals and invoices.
-I converted the document name to “proposal” rather than “estimate.”
-What I really like about this (aside from the fact that Wave is 100% free to use) is that each of my services is in my database, so when I add it to the proposal, Wave automatically populates the notes about what is included.
+Wave is 100% free to use and you can set up a services database to automatically populate notes about what your proposal includes.

-3. Use And Co‘s proposal feature: I’ve used this in the past and though I prefer to use Wave, it’s a pretty easy tool to use.
+▷ Use And Co's proposal feature: I've used this in the past and although I prefer to use Wave, it's a pretty easy tool to use.